Purity and 2-Calabi-Yau categories: Introduction

-This perverse filtration has been the object of intense study for some time, in particular as a result of the P=W conjecture of de Cataldo, Hausel and Migliorini \cite{dCHM12} (see e.g. \cite{deC19, deC20, CHS20} for recent progress on this conjecture).
-This conjecture relates the perverse filtration on $\HO(\CM^{\Dol}_{r,d}(C),\BQ)$ with the weight filtration on $\HO(\CM^{\Betti}_{g,r},\BQ)$ under the isomorphism in cohomology induced by the diffeomorphism
+This perverse filtration has been the object of intense study for some time, in particular as a result of the P=W conjecture of de Cataldo, Hausel and Migliorini \cite{dCHM12} (see e.g. \cite{deC19, deC20, CHS20} for recent work on this conjecture, and see \cite{MaSh22,HMMS22} for more recent independent proofs of the conjecture, as well as \cite{MSY23b}).
+This theorem relates the perverse filtration on $\HO(\CM^{\Dol}_{r,d}(C),\BQ)$ with the weight filtration on $\HO(\CM^{\Betti}_{g,r},\BQ)$ under the isomorphism in cohomology induced by the diffeomorphism

 Here, $\CM^{\Betti,\twist}_{g,r}$ is the twisted character variety, the moduli space of representations of the fundamental group of the punctured curve $C'=C\setminus \{x\}$ with monodromy around the puncture $x$ given by multiplication by $e^{2\pi \sqrt{-1}d/r}$.
 The diffeomorphism $\Phi$ is the morphism constructed by Hitchin \cite{Hit87b}, Donaldson \cite{Don87} and Corlette \cite{Cor88}, underlying the nonabelian Hodge correspondence. \sssct We will be most interested in the case for which $r$ and $d$ are \textit{not} coprime.
 Then the moduli space $\CM^{\Dol}_{r,d}(C)$ is no longer smooth, and the decomposition theorem no longer applies to $\Hit_*\!\BQ_{\CM^{\Dol}_{r,d}(C)}$.
 One standard remedy for this (pursued in e.g. \cite{Fel18,FeMa20,MM21}) is to replace $\BQ_{\CM^{\Dol}_{r,d}(C)}$ by the intersection complex $\IC_{\CM^{\Dol}_{r,d}(C)}(\BQ)$.
 Then by the decomposition theorem for intersection complexes, we have decompositions analogous to \eqref{half_decomp} and \eqref{full_decomp}